dusk-network/plonk/README.md

 * A standard composer which allows a user to build a circuit;
 * FFT over the bls12-381 scalar field, targeted towards polynomials with specific roots;
-* A modularised implementation of KZG10 as the default polynomial commitment scheme.
+* A modularised implementation of KZG10 as the default polynomial commitment scheme;
-* Permutation arguments for checking evaluations of rotated wire indices
+* Permutation arguments for checking evaluations of rotated wire indices.

 [Merlin transcripts][merlin] are used implement the proofs.
+TH

 ## Example